Getting started with Alerts

 Refer to the Detecting issues impacting multiple devices and Detecting issues impacting a single device or user documentation for more information.

-In addition, review the Alerts FAQ to learn how to investigate devices associated with an existing alert, using NQL.
+In addition, review the Alerts FAQ to learn how to investigate devices associated with an existing alert, using NQL queries.

 An alert is a special type of event triggered when specific conditions are met for the performance metrics of different features of your IT infrastructure, such as system crashes, load times, or failed connections.